Geography of Brisbane: Ecology

 Brisbane is home to a larger number of plant, animal and insect species than any other capital city in Australia.
 This is primarily a result of the strong floral presence of the city, particularly in urban areas, contributing to the subtropical landscape and biodiversity.
-There are a mixture of native and exotic species that dominate the area, with a tree canopy covering 44% of the 1,338 square kilometre government area.
+Both native and exotic species are common and a tree canopy covers 44% of the 1,338 square kilometre government area.
 This 'urban forest' stores an estimated 1.9 million tonnes of carbon, removing 1.45 million tonnes of carbon dioxide per year.
 This is the equivalent of 10% of the city's annual emissions.
 Moreover, the city's 2500 species of flora are home to more than 550 fauna vertebrate and many invertebrate species.
 Specifically, the area is home to the Australian magpie, the masked lapwing, torresian crow and noisy miner, all of whom have swooping tendencies and are irritants to residents of the city.
 Moreover, the Australian bush turkey is a feature of the city's fauna, preying on insects and grubs in woodland habitats and suburban gardens and spreading native flora vegetation through their faeces.
-This native bird contrast the White Ibis, an increasing public nuisance due to increasing populations living in the swampy, water-covered wetlands of Moreton Bay.
+This native bird contrasts the white ibis, an increasing public nuisance due to increasing populations living in the swampy, water-covered wetlands of Moreton Bay.
 Another feature of Brisbane's ecological landscape is the flying-fox, the largest flying mammal in the world.
 Often mistaken as bats, they are a nocturnal native species to Australia who are integral to the reproduction, regeneration and dispersal of plant seeds in the Brisbane catchment area.
 There are three species of flying-fox in Brisbane: the black flying-fox, little red flying-fox and grey-headed flying-fox.

 Brisbane is located within the South East Queensland biogeographic region.
-Trees considered iconic to Brisbane include the Moreton Bay fig, a very large evergreen banyan with imposing buttress roots named for the region which are often lit with decorative lights in the inner city, as well as the jacaranda, a subtropical tree native to South America which line avenues and parks throughout Brisbane and bloom with purple flowers during October, referred to locally as 'jacaranda season'.
+The city contains several iconic tree species, such as the Moreton Bay fig, a very large evergreen banyan with imposing buttress roots.
+It is named for the region and trees are often lit with decorative lights in the inner city.
+Another prominent Brisbane tree species is the jacaranda, a subtropical tree native to South America which lines avenues and parks throughout Brisbane.
+In October, the trees bloom with bright purple flowers and this is referred to locally as 'jacaranda season'.
 Some of the banks of the Brisbane River and Moreton Bay are home to mangrove wetlands.

 Brisbane is home to numerous bird species, with common species including rainbow lorikeets, galahs, Australian white ibises, Australian brushturkeys, Torresian crows, Australian magpies and noisy miners.
 Common reptiles include common garden skinks, Australian water dragons, bearded dragons and blue-tongued lizards.
 The Brisbane River is home to many fish species including yellowfin bream, flathead, Australasian snapper, and bull sharks.
 The waters of Moreton Bay are home to dugongs, humpback whales, dolphins, mud crabs, soldier crabs and Moreton Bay bugs.